slatedocs/slate/source/includes/_payouts.md

 intervalEnd                           | Statement start time in UTC time             | Zulu time.
 Don't forget the 'Z' at the end.

 Note that you can also download statements in PDF and CSV formats if you replace statement.json with statement.csv or statement.pdf respectively in the above URL.

+**NB!** this endpoint is subject to [additional authentication requirements] (#payouts-guide-api-access-strong-customer-authentication).
+The additional authentication is only required once every 90 days, viewing the statement on the website or in the mobile app counts towards that as well.

 ### Response